some-fnf-archives/Forever-Engine-Legacy/README.md

 # [Forever Engine](https://github.com/Yoshubs/FunkinForever)
-An open-source, modular, optimized, and HOPEFULLY easy to use [Friday Night Funkin'](https://www.newgrounds.com/portal/view/770371) mod engine!
+An open-source, quality of life and performance driven [Friday Night Funkin'](https://www.newgrounds.com/portal/view/770371) mod engine!
 ----------------------------------------------

 ![image](https://media.discordapp.net/attachments/916918345255751690/930068118938730526/legacy.png)

-Forever Engine is an open source modification of the Friday Night Funkin' engine.
-Forever Engine is not to be confused with its original name, FUNKIN FOREVER, which is now no longer the name of the engine.
-The reason this is important will have to do with future plans of ours, so stay tuned if you'd like to hear more about those ;)
 ----------------------------------------------
-The Forever Engine is based off of the aforementioned [Friday Night Funkin' Source](https://github.com/ninjamuffin99/Funkin).
-It's made to be more accessible and easier to build off of, as well as having a lot of quality of life changes and a much more focused direction on the more traditional feel of rhythm games, all while still keeping the same style and feel of Friday Night Funkin'.
-I know a lot of source codes are hard to work with for friday night funkin', usually very unoptimised or very unorganised, I wanted to fix both of these issues with Forever Engine and Funkin' Forever in the future.
-True to the spirit of [Newgrounds](https://www.newgrounds.com), Friday Night Funkin' should be accessible by everyone, both modders and gamers alike, and I wanted to make it my goal to fix a lot of the issues that prevented people from being able to use the base game's engine, as well as create a more polished engines, as I was unhappy with the current existing ones at the time.
+The Friday Night Funkin' Forever Engine is an engine solely based on source code at the moment.
+Forever Engine is currently in legacy state as it is being rewritten.
+The legacy version of Forever Engine lacks accessibility and cohesion, something we are currently working to fix with the more newer and updated rewrite.
+Thank you for your patience.

 **FOREVER ENGINE IS ONLY MEANT TO BE USED ON DESKTOP!
 I AM NOT RESPONSIBLE FOR CRASHES/PROBLEMS WITH HTML5, NOR AM I RESPONSIBLE FOR MAINTAINING HTML5**